You want to learn about choline? Then you will find here the most important information about the nutrient, which was formerly also called vitamin B4.

 All the best,

 P.S.: In our Nutrient database you can discover many more articles about nutrients.
-If you're interested in sustainability, you're guaranteed to find the article Making nutrition sustainable find exciting.
+If you are interested in sustainability, you will definitely also like the article Shape nutrition sustainably find exciting.
 Have fun!

 References: